HarishKumar097/test-package/README.md

 main();
 ```

-# Usage
+# Usage:

-## 1. Media Operations
+## 1. Media Operations:

 ### 1.1.
-Media Uploads
+Media Uploads:

-#### Upload Media from a URL
+#### Upload Media from a URL:

 Use the `uploadMediaFromUrl` method to upload media directly from a URL.
-For detailed configuration options, refer to the [Create Media from URL](https://docs.fastpix.io/reference/create-media) API documentation.
+For detailed configuration options, refer to the [Create media from URL](https://docs.fastpix.io/reference/create-media) API documentation.

 ```javascript
 // Define the request payload for uploading media from a URL.